 Actinolite: Although actinolite was rarely used commercially, it has been found in certain paint products, sealants, drywalls, and even toys.
 Part of the amphibole group, actinolite is dense and brittle, and can be easily ingested and become stuck in the chest and abdominal area.
 Long term exposure has been linked to both lung cancer and mesothelioma.

-In some instances, however, asbestos manufacturers continued to put workers in danger by exposing them daily to the harmful materials.
-Because of this, millions have suffered and continue to suffer from the adverse effects of asbestos.
+In some instances, asbestos manufacturers continued to put workers in danger by exposing them daily to the harmful materials.
+Millions have suffered and continue to suffer from the adverse effects of asbestos.
 Thousands of new asbestos victims surface each year, plagued with deadly diseases such as mesothelioma, asbestosis, and more.

-If you work or live in a building that was built prior to the mid 1980s, you should never do anything that will aggravate asbestos fibers, such as drilling, cutting, hammering or sawing in areas where asbestos is located.
-If you need parts repaired or removed from these type houses and buildings, a certified asbestos abatement professional should be contacted.
+If you work or live in a building that was built prior to the mid 1980s, do not anything that will aggravate asbestos fibers, such as drilling, cutting, hammering or sawing in areas where asbestos is located.
+If you need parts repaired or removed from these type houses and buildings, contact a certified asbestos abatement professional.

 Employers who have workers that are exposed to asbestos in current times must follow strict federally-mandated requirements with no exceptions.
 All workers must be exposed to no more than 0.1 fibers of asbestos per cubic feet during a normal work shift, typically 8 hours.